mimachniak/sysopslife.pages/_posts/2026-07-21-azure-guest-configuration.md

 > **Important:** Test every package in a non-production subscription first.
 An `AuditAndSet` package changes the guest operating system when it detects drift.

 ---

+# Matrix of supported systems

+Machine configuration policy definitions are inclusive of new versions.
+Older versions of operating systems available in Azure Marketplace are excluded if the Guest Configuration client isn't compatible.
+Additionally, Linux server versions that are out of lifetime support by their respective publishers are excluded from the support matrix.

+---

 ## How the pieces fit together